luoashley/Course-Registration-System/README.md

 # Course-Registration-System
 The copy of my original Course Registration System code in CSCI-UA 102 Data Structure class.
+This is a Java project that allows building a Course Registration System for college students and the school admin to login and manage courses.
+Students can register/withdraw from a course.
+Admin can create, update and edit the courses, and register students.
+Basic functions like sorting courses are included.

+I also implemented Java to read and edit student information and course information from/into CSV files.
+Currently supported NYU CS department csv data and courses as this is a homework from my Data Structure Class.

+Submitted by: **Ashley Luo**

+Time spent: **24** hours spent in total

+## User Stories
+The following **Topics** are covered:
-Topics covered: Classes, Objects, Inheritance, Polymorphism, Interfaces, Abstract Classes, Method Overriding, File I/O, ArrayLists, Serialization and more on Object- Oriented Paradigm
+Classes, Objects, Inheritance, Polymorphism, Interfaces, Abstract Classes, Method Overriding, File I/O, ArrayLists, Serialization and more on Object-Oriented Paradigm

+The following **Learning Objectives** are covered:
 Learning Objectives:
--Learning how to design and engineer a software solution using the Object-Oriented Programming Paradigm (OOP)
+-Practicing design and engineer a software solution using the Object-Oriented Programming Paradigm (OOP)

 -Practicing Abstraction, Encapsulation, Inheritance, Method Overriding, Method Overloading and Polymorphism.